jvs-alpha/mailing-automation/README.md

 * number

 ## TODO
-* Wirite the script for Automation
 * Make the DB API more secure
 * Insert the data to the server
 * Learn about neo4js

 ## WORKING ON
-* changing the system from uni-user to multi-user
 * FlaskApp in progress

 ## TO REMEMBER
-* The Value received by the api will be M,F but the values in the DB will be 01,00
+* The Value received by the api will be Male,Female but the values in the DB will be 01,00

-## Modules Function
-* ReadDB.py - Reading the data from the DB